olincollege/SoftSysShell/reports/report.md

 child_pid = fork();
 ```

-Once we're in the forked 'child' process, we can execute various commands - the easiest ones to execute are the Unix Binaries.
+Once we're in the forked (child) process, we can execute various commands - the easiest ones to execute are the Unix Binaries.

 ### **Unix Binaries:**
 ```